istio/istio.io/content/blog/2018/egress-mongo/index.md

     istio-egressgateway   ClusterIP   172.21.202.204   <none>        80/TCP,443/TCP,7777/TCP   34d
     {{< /text >}}

-1. Create an egress `Gateway` for your MongoDB instance, and destination rules and virtual services to direct the traffic through the egress gateway and from the egress gateway to the external service.
+1. Create an egress `Gateway` for your MongoDB service, and destination rules and virtual services to direct the traffic through the egress gateway and from the egress gateway to the external service.

     {{< text bash >}}